m-richards/m-richards.github.io/content/post/geospatial_package_installation.md

 conda activate <my_env_name>
 jupyter lab
 ```
+Activating the environment is important - we want jupyter lab to use the environment with dependencies.
+(There's also [nb-conda-kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) that's supposed to let you keep jupyterlab in one place only, but I've been burnt by this not working and not loading DLLs in the past)

 Later we discovered we needed a pip package `pygdaltools`, so we installed that as well,